Permafrost/Tundra/SERVICES.md

 * `$object` is the first of the given objects whose value is not null, or null if all arguments were null and `$mode` is `null`.

 ---

-### tundra.object:convert

-Converts a string, byte array, or input stream object to a string, byte array or input stream object.

-#### Inputs:

-* `$object` is an optional string, byte array, or input stream object.
-If null, this service does nothing.
-* `$encoding` is an optional character set to use when converting from or to a string.
-Defaults to [UTF-8].
-* `$mode` is an optional choice of `stream`, `bytes`, `string`, or `base64`-encoded string, which determines the type of object returned by this service.
-Defaults to `stream`.

-#### Outputs:

-* `$object` is the input object converted to be either a string, base64-encoded string, byte array, or input stream as determined by the selected $mode, or null if the input object was null.

----